Soul Hunger: The Silent Epidemic Of The 21st Century.

 I had physical symptoms such as being irritable, dizziness, and nausea.

-Then, I went to my transcribed notes and found the following from a couple of women.
-One was in a corporate job where she was miserable, and the other woman felt disconnected from her husband of 40 years:
+Then, I went to my transcribed notes and found the following from some people.
+One was in a corporate job and was miserable, and the other felt disconnected from her husband of 40 years:

 I felt tired all the time and would get sick with infections.